Argoneum/masternode/guide/mn_guide_collateral.md

 ### **[Back to guide main site](readme.md)**

 ## Collateral
-To run a masternode, you need to send 10000 ARGO coins to a new generated wallet.
+To run a masternode, you need to send 10000 AGM coins to a new generated wallet.

 1. To generate a new wallet address, open your wallet and goto **File** -> **Receiving addresses...**